daryoosh-falak-rafat/exercise/readme.md

 Conclusion:
 - What I thought
-    - More time-consuming than I expected it would be
+    - More time-consuming than I expected it would be!
     - It takes me additional time to refresh my mind about some of the early steps that are required for application development due to working on a singular monolithic application for such a long time
-    - Very satisfying
+    - Very satisfying using a different approach and solving all the little issues that pop up along the way
     - I perhaps spent too much time trying to ensure the environment was as easy as possible to set up
+    - I would have liked to demonstrate how I would take on larger projects or solve architectural challenges.
+I hope some of that has come across with this exercise
 - What I tried to show
     - A willingness to use things I haven't used before (or for a very long time)
       - I use docker every day in my current role but have never gone through a setup from scratch.
 While I now think I should have gone for an approach that was quicker to set up I am happy that I managed to get it set up and working even thought it threw up many issues that I managed to solve